Altria (NYSE:MO) is well-known for its cigarette and tobacco products but it is also involved in wine distribution and production.

-The reason is that Altria had only a small amount of cash on hand which averaged around $2 billion.
+The reason is that Altria had only a small amount of cash on hand which averaged only $2 billion.

 Similarly, Altria’s net debt increased significantly to more than $20 billion in 2018 Q4 due to the increase in indebtedness related to the investment in JUUL and Cronos.

-As of 4Q 2020, Altri’s net debt stood at $24 billion even after taking into consideration the company’s $5 billion cash reserves reported in the same quarter.
+As of 3Q 2021, Altri’s net debt stood at $25 billion even after taking into consideration the company’s $3 billion cash reserves reported in the same quarter.

-To find out Altria’s debt leverage with respect to equity, we will look at the company’s debt to equity ratio which is shown in the chart above for the period from 2017 to 2020.
+To find out Altria’s debt leverage with respect to equity, we will look at the company’s debt to equity ratio which is shown in the chart above for the period from fiscal 2017 to 2021.

-According to the chart, Altria’s debt leverage seems to have increased exponentially over the past 4 years.
+According to the chart, Altria’s debt leverage seems to have increased quite considerably over the past 5 years.

-Altria used to have a debt to equity ratio of only 1.00 prior to the investment in JUUL and Cronos.
+Altria used to have a debt to equity ratio of only 1.00 prior to the investment in JUUL and Cronos in Dec 2018.

 As you can see, the ratio began to rise to about 2.00 in 4Q 2018 and it continued to grow in subsequent quarters.

-As of 2020 Q4, Altria’s debt to equity ratio has reached a stratospheric level at 10.00, indicating that the company’s debt leverage was about $10.00 dollars of debt to $1.00 dollar of equity.
+As of 2020 Q4, Altria’s debt to equity ratio has reached a stratospheric level at 10.00, indicating that the company’s debt leverage was about $10.00 dollars of debt to $1.00 dollars of equity.

 While Altria’s debt load has remained constant since 2019, its debt to equity ratio continued to surge and reached a record high by the 4th quarter of 2020.